pbohora/reaktor-assignment/README.md

  - Filter the packages according to the tag

  #### Stack and Working Methodology
- The application uses NodeJS and ReactJs for the development and MongoDB ofr database management.
+ The application uses NodeJS and ReactJs for the development and MongoDB for database management.
-- There is a data.txt file in the roor of the Application which contains all the packages informantion.
+- There is a data.txt file in the root of the Application which contains all the packages informantion.
 - With the help of Nodejs fs the application reads all the data and change it into array of objects and save to the database The server contains various services to get and update the packages
-- In the front React queries the data from the server with the help of Axios and render it in the page.
+- In the front-end React queries the data from the server with the help of Axios and render it in the page.

 ## Quick start